rnofal1/MonocularDepthPrediction/README.md

 The network implemented in this project was first proposed by Eigen et al [1].

-More detailed information can be found in the research paper MonocularDepthPred.pdf.
+More detailed information can be found in our research paper MonocularDepthPred.pdf (stored in this repository).

 ## Network
 ![network](Network.png "The Network")